Yantiomene/blood-/README.md

 - Controllers become thin; business logic covered by services with tests.
 - Global error shape and logging format consistent across endpoints.
 - WebSocket connects only with valid auth and dispatches to proper handlers.
+- Testing Gate: Unit and integration tests for refactored services/controllers/middlewares exist and pass locally and in CI.

 ---